Stochastic Gradient MCMC for Nonlinear State Space Models: Experiments

-For the GARCH model, Figure~\ref{fig:exchange_sgld}~(bottom) and Table~\ref{tab:exchange_ksd}~(right), we see that the subsequence methods out perform the full sequence methods, but unlike in the SVM, buffering does not help with inference on the GARCH data.
+For the GARCH model, Table~\ref{tab:exchange_ksd}~(right), we see that the subsequence methods out perform the full sequence methods, but unlike in the SVM, buffering does not help with inference on the GARCH data.
 This is because the GARCH model that we recover on the exchange rate data (for all gradient methods) is close to white noise $\beta \approx 0$.
 Therefore the model believes the observations are close to independent, hence no buffer is necessary.
-Although buffering performs worse on a runtime scale, here, it is leading to a more accurate posterior estimate (less bias) in \emph{all} settings.